Tensai Okamura: Biography

-As a child he read mangas about ninjas, spies and superheroes, and was particularly influenced by a Shirato Sampei manga about ninjas which helped young readers learn the art of ninja; "the spirit and the atmosphere of the spy series that rocked my childhood", such as The Fugitive, were other influences on Okamura's series.
+As a child he read manga about ninjas, spies and superheroes, and was particularly influenced by a Shirato Sampei manga about ninjas which helped young readers learn the art of ninja; "the spirit and the atmosphere of the spy series that rocked my childhood", such as The Fugitive, were other influences on Okamura's series.
 During his university days at Waseda University, Okamura was a part of Waseda's manga research society and together with other budding animators, produced his first independent anime there.
 Upon graduating from university, Okamura joined the animation production studio Madhouse as an animator with the recommendation of a friend.
 Lensman: Secret of The Lens was the first he worked on as an animator.
 In 1989, he made his debut as an episode director with Yawara! and soon made his full directorial debut in 1995 with Memories.
 He later left Madhouse and went freelance, working on several projects along the way.